shubh-alt69/Calcpy/README.md

-# Calcpy
+# Python Calculator

+A clean, simple, and well-structured **Python Calculator** that performs basic arithmetic operations.\
-This project is a basic Python calculator designed for beginners.
-It supports common arithmetic operations like addition, subtraction, multiplication, and division.
-The code is clean, easy to understand, and can be extended to add more functions such as power, square root, or a GUI interface.
+This project is designed for beginners learning Python fundamentals, input handling, and control flow.\
+It can be easily extended to include more features such as scientific functions or a GUI interface.

+## Features

+-   Supports **Addition (+)**\
+-   **Subtraction (−)**\
+-   **Multiplication (×)**\
+-   **Division (÷)** with zero-division handling\
+-   Beginner-friendly and easy to understand\
+-   Pure Python implementation

+##  Project Structure:

+    python-calculator/
+    │── calculator.py
+    └── README.md

+##  How to Run

+1. Ensure Python 3.x is installed.
+2. Run the script:

+    python calculator.py

+3. Enter numbers and operator to get the result.

+##  Error Handling

+-   Invalid operator protection\
+-   Zero‑division handling\
+-   Numeric input validation

+##  License

+This project is open-source under the **MIT License**.